petartotev/PT_Demo_NET_Kubernetes/README.md

 apiservice.apiregistration.k8s.io/v1beta1.metrics.k8s.io created
 ```

-2. Create Helm chart in the PT_Demo_NET_Kubernetes parent directory:
+2. Create new `Helm Chart` in the parent directory:

 ```
 helm create helm-chart
 cd helm-chart
 ```

-3. Delete all content from the created `values.yaml` and replace it with:
+3. Delete all content from `values.yaml` and replace it with:

 ```
 # helm-chart/values.yaml